HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 normally work is often turned upside down.

-For me, the question of peer-to-peer **security** in particular at first seemed straightforward; but the more I thought about it the tricker it got.
+For me, the question of peer-to-peer **security** in particular at first seemed straightforward; but the more I thought about it the trickier it got.
 Now I feel like I have a pretty good grasp on it again, but I've had to reconsider what we really mean, _like really MEAN_, when we talk about "permission" or "trust" or "identity".